universal-mcp/applications/src/universal_mcp/applications/clickup/README.md

-# Clickup MCP Server
+# ClickupApp MCP Server

-An MCP Server for the Clickup API.
+An MCP Server for the ClickupApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Clickup API.
+This is automatically generated from OpenAPI schema for the ClickupApp API.

 | Tool | Description |